csae1152/SamzaLight/README.md

 At its core is a distributed, durable commit log, implemented by Apache Kafka.
 Layered on top are simple but powerful tools for joining streams and managing large amounts of data reliably.

+Samza is made up of three layers:

+A streaming layer.
+An execution layer.
+A processing layer.

+Samza provides out of the box support for all three layers.

+Streaming: Kafka
+Execution: YARN
+Processing: Samza API